edoardobadii/CV/README.md

 # CV

-This is my academic CV template conencted to my university personal page
+This is my academic CV template connected to my university personal page